 Learn technology and use technology to benefit you in your divorce

 Like so many other things in life, technology can giveth and take away.
 Meaning: there are positive attributes to technology and negative attributes to technology.
 It is up to you and your attorney to make sure that it giveth more to your divorce case than it taketh away.
 Suppose you are suspicious of your spouse engaging in any bad behavior.
 In that case, you need to speak to your attorney before putting on your detective hat and investigating matters on your own.

 We have already discussed how obtaining potential evidence against your spouse through illegal means can render that evidence inadmissible.
 This means that the judge will not consider the evidence for all the effort you undertook.
 Avoid this situation by hiring an attorney who knows technology and can utilize it in a way that benefits you.

 Are you aware that federal and state laws protect a person’s privacy from activities like intercepting emails, text messages, and other communications via the internet?
 This is important to know ahead of time to not engage in illegal behavior.
 Another consideration to make is that your spouse may act illegally and destroy otherwise admissible evidence that is contained on your home computer and other electronic devices.
 Courts will bar a person from doing so.
 In most cases, if you can prove that your spouse destroyed otherwise admissible evidence, you can and should have your spouse held to account in front of the judge.

 How to tell the difference between Electronically Stored Information and everyday junk

-What are behaviors you should not engage in when it comes to divorce and technology?
+What behaviors should you not engage in regarding divorce and technology?

 Interested in learning more about the role of technology in your divorce?
 Read more tomorrow